Debebe/R2WinBUGS_tb/README.md

-This model uses runs WinBUGS from R
+This model runs WinBUGS from R to determine incidence

 Requirements: